squeaknode/squeak/docs/how-squeak-protocol-works.md

 Also,

 * The latest block height and block hash are fetched from the Bitcoin blockchain.
+* The hash of another squeak (to make a reply) can also be provided by the author.

 All of these values are used to populate the squeak header.
 After the header is created: